 This means, Tracy was living with an ever-present risk to her life through an unexpected hypo.

 Tracy also began to experience serious complications of T1D, including retinopathy, losing sight in one eye.
-Despite these daily struggles, Tracy’s life had some absolute high points – the birth of her first child, and also, she was able to have an operation to restore her lost eyesight.
+Despite these daily struggles, Tracy’s life had some absolute high points – the birth of her first child, and also, the opportunity for surgery to restore her lost eyesight.

-However, what changed everything for Tracy, was a visit to Monash Hospital, where she overheard a gentleman talking about an exciting new treatment option.
+However, everything changed for Tracy on a visit to Monash Hospital, where she overheard a gentleman talking about an exciting new treatment option.
 She went home and did some internet research, coming across the islet transplantation procedure details.

 Islet transplantation involves implanting insulin-producing islet cells into the liver of a person with T1D.
 The aim is to reduce the frequency and severity of hypos and potentially achieve a life free of insulin.